 The charm of the historical area of Stone Town can best be discovered on foot.
 Spend a morning or afternoon wandering through the narrow streets, taking in the old-world vibe.
 You will get lost, but don’t stress over it!
 Shop.
 Laugh.
 Enjoy.
 And eventually you’ll circle around to something familiar.
 Or, ask one of the shop owners for directions.

 As you wander aimlessly through the quaint streets you’ll pass by store after store of curios and handicrafts.
 Don’t be afraid to bargain hard if you are shopping — it’s expected.
 Make sure you plan to pass by the beautiful cathedral, the Persian baths, the clock tower, and the old fort to admire the architecture.
-If you are interested in learning the history, or want to make sure you don’t miss anything, take a guided tour.

 If you are looking for a local market experience, make your way to the Darajani Market.
 With stalls outside covered by dodgy orange tarps and dimly lit inside, it is full of fruits, vegetables, spices, raw meat, and fish, so prepare for an assault of the senses.
 It’s not a souvenir market by any means, so you won’t be seeing many tourists — meaning if you want an authentic market experience, this is the place to go.
 There are various other markets around the city, including the plastic market, but Darajani is a great local experience and easy to get to just on the edge of the historic city centre.